Inspection Reports for

 Findings

-The facility had one active COVID-19 case that was not reported to Community Care Licensing as required by regulation, resulting in a cited deficiency for failure to meet reporting requirements.
+The facility had one active COVID-19 case that was not reported to Community Care Licensing as required.
+A deficiency was cited for failure to report the COVID-19 case within 24 hours, posing a potential health and safety risk.

 Complaint Details